christian-moerz/freebsd_enterprise/content/workstream/featuregap.md

   (requires Kerberos)
 * Nvidia / GPU support: Zoran at Supermicro indicated that they have the ability to do tests, but they lack some Nvidia GPU drivers
+  * HPC, AI workloads: Many in these industries like FreeBSD but need more native support in nvidia. security is key for these workloads - train models on private data, then host on fbsd to benefit from zfs, security, etc. protecting the data models is key
 * smbfs 2 and 3 driver in kernel: The current smbfs driver is 1.0, totally unusable these days
 * Kerberos: Heimdal base is old.